MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 Let’s take the analysis of our process beyond KPIs.
 We'll use the minit desktop application, where you can edit and analyze your processes created in process advisor.

-1. On the process advisor home page, install the [minit desktop application](minit/how-to-start-with-minit-desktop-application.md).
+1. On the process advisor home page, download the [minit desktop application](minit/how-to-start-with-minit-desktop-application.md).

 1. On the top right of the **Process hub** screen, select the environment.